very-good-science/data-ethics-club/site/write_ups/2022/02-11-22_writeup.md

 Census has evolved over time, but still requires people to sort themselves into boxes defined by someone else.
 We should make sure a self-reported ethnicity option is available alongside the prescribed boxes!
 In healthcare the second most popular category is "not known" (after "white british").
 Need to break down ethnicity to include things like background, individual history etc, and not just base it off a superficial judgement of skin colour.
 Scapegoating of minorities is such a fundamental part of British politics/media that it's difficult to tackle these issues properly.

 ## How do we actually measure and record factors such as race?

 "How do I identify" is a pretty good measure.
 How do you see yourself?
 It depends on what you want.
 Do you want a 23andme type of thing which is genetic based?
-Or is it based on appearance on social?
+Or is it based on appearance on social factors?
 Should we establish what are the risk factors for illnesses and then just check for those?
 If I'm checking for covid, maybe I just need to know "are all your friends vaccinated?".
 Whilst that may be affected by social factors, why not go straight to the source.
 What do I mean by this when I ask by race?
 What do I want when I want this information?
 In [UK Census](https://www.southampton.ac.uk/ceip/publications/ethnic-identity-in-the-census.page#:~:text=In%20the%20English%20Census%20now,to%20be%20Black%20and%20English) there was a weird thing where you could be White English but only Black British.

 By doing categorisation, you sort of make it a thing when it is less of a thing.
 Is it reification or objectification perhaps?
 Intention is important.
 Why are you gathering this data?
 People tend to be more forgiving for healthcare though.